Duke Slater: Chicago Cardinals

 Duke Slater played all sixty minutes in that game, the only Cardinal lineman to do so.
-The Chicago Herald-Examiner reported, “Duke Slater, the veteran colored tackle, seemed the dominant figure in that forward wall which had the Bear front wobbly.
-It was Slater who opened the holes for Nevers when a touchdown was in the making.”
+The Chicago Herald-Examiner reported, "Duke Slater, the veteran colored tackle, seemed the dominant figure in that forward wall which had the Bear front wobbly.
+It was Slater who opened the holes for Nevers when a touchdown was in the making."

-Bears head coach and owner George Halas later said, “I can’t say too much about Duke Slater as a football player and as a gentleman.
-In the old Cardinal-Bears games, I learned it was absolutely useless to run against Slater’s side of the Cardinal line.
-They talked about Fordham’s famous Seven Blocks of Granite in the mid-1930s and what a line that was.
+Bears head coach and owner George Halas later said, "I can't say too much about Duke Slater as a football player and as a gentleman.
+In the old Cardinal-Bears games, I learned it was absolutely useless to run against Slater's side of the Cardinal line.
+They talked about Fordham's famous Seven Blocks of Granite in the mid-1930s and what a line that was.
 Well, Slater was a One Man Line a decade before that.
 Seven Blocks of Granite?
-He was the Rock of Gibraltar.”
+He was the Rock of Gibraltar."

 In 1927 and 1929, Duke Slater was the only black player in the NFL, yet he was an all-pro selection both seasons.
 He was named all-pro for the seventh and final time in 1930, becoming the first NFL lineman to make all-pro teams in seven seasons.
 Slater retired after the 1931 season, and his ten NFL seasons ranked third in league history at the time of his retirement.

-Duke Slater played more seasons (10), played in more games (99), started more games (96), and had more all-pro selections (seven) than any other African-American player in the NFL from 1920-1945.
+Duke Slater played more seasons (10), played in more games (99), started more games (96), and had more all-pro selections (six) than any other African-American player in the NFL from 1920 to 1945.
 Second in all of those categories was Fritz Pollard, who was elected to the Pro Football Hall of Fame in 2005.

 Coaching career

-Two years after Duke Slater retired, the NFL enacted an unofficial color ban; no African-Americans appeared in the NFL from 1934-1945.
+Two years after Duke Slater retired, the NFL enacted an unofficial color ban; no African-Americans appeared in the NFL from 1934 to 1945.
 Slater helped give black football players a place to play by assembling and coaching several all-star teams of African-American players.
 Slater served as head coach of the Chicago Negro All-Stars (1933), the Chicago Brown Bombers (1937), the Chicago Comets (1939), and the Chicago Panthers (1940).
 Slater also served as an assistant coach for the Chicago Negro All-Stars in a 1938 exhibition against the Chicago Bears.